tenzir/tenzir/web/docs/develop-vast/write-a-plugin.md

 ### Building alongside VAST

 When configuring the VAST build, you need to tell CMake the path to the plugin source directory.
-The CMake variable `VAST_PLUGINS` holds a semicolon-separated list of paths to plugin directories.
+The CMake variable `VAST_PLUGINS` holds a comma-separated list of paths to plugin directories.

-After the compilation succeeded, you can find the shared object in `lib/vast/plugins` within your VAST build directory.

 To test that VAST loads the plugin properly, you need to enable it via the configuration or the command line first.
 Use `vast --plugins=example version` and look into the `plugins`.
 A key-value pair with your plugin name and version should exist in the output.

-By default, plugins are built as dynamic libraries.
-Build a static VAST binary or use the `cmake` option `-DVAST_ENABLE_STATIC_PLUGINS:BOOL=ON` to build plugins as static libraries that are baked into the VAST binary directly.

 To enable all bundled plugins, i.e., plugins built this way alongside VAST, run with `--plugins=bundled` or add `bundled` to the list of enabled plugins in your